You are here

 Application evaluation and customer support

-The Educator Licensure Office presently offers 18 applications for a variety of educator credentials.
-Four primary license types – teachers, principals, administrators and special services – are issued with one or more of 60-plus endorsements, depending on license type and applicant qualifications.
-In addition, the licensure team issues 13 different authorizations, including 39 career and technical education (CTE) credentials.
+The Educator Licensure Office presently offers 19 applications for a variety of initial educator credentials.
+Four license types – teacher, special services, principal and administrator – are issued with one or more of 60-plus endorsements, depending on license type and applicant qualifications.
+We also offer 17 authorizations, including a career and technical (CTE) authorization in one or more of 39 content areas.

-In addition to answering questions, evaluating qualifications and helping candidates navigate the application process, licensure consultants collaborate with both the Educator Recruitment and Retention and the Early Childhood Career Navigation teams to coach and consult with potential and current educators, striving to usher new teachers into the profession, thereby helping to address the state’s educator content and geographical shortages.
+In addition to answering questions, evaluating qualifications and helping candidates navigate the application process, licensure consultants collaborate with the Educator Development and Educator Career Navigation teams to coach and consult with potential and current educators, striving to usher new teachers into the profession, thereby helping to address the state’s educator content and geographical shortages.

 Enforcement investigations